todofixthis/notion-archivist/README.md

 # Setup instructions

-- Add internal integration.
+- Set up internal integration in Notion and copy secret key.
-- Navigate to parent page in Notion and connect to the internal integration (via meatball menu).
+- How to get the parent database/page ID.